 Keeping The Moon by Sarah Dessen

-Written in her usual realistic style, Sarah Dessen has yet again crafted a relatable coming-of-age story that both teens and adults will find engaging.
+Written in her usual realistic style, Sarah Dessen has yet again crafted a relatable coming-of-age story and one of the North Carolina books on this reading list that both teens and adults will find engaging.

 Look Homeward, Angel by Thomas Wolfe